Carson River East Fork

 Along Markleeville Creek between town and put-in is a nice USFS campground that is often filled on Friday nights.
 The other side of put-in, Carson River Resort rents cabins and campsites; see www.carsonriverresort.com for pictures and reservations.

 Put in at Hangman's Bridge, or at a turnout along highway 89/4.
-There is a good one about .4 mile upstream from Hangman's Bridge.
+There is a good one about .4 mile upstream from Hangman's Bridge, and another one just downstream of the highway 4 and 89 junction.
+Toilet facilities are available at the Hangman's bridge put-in.
 Wide-open class II rapids start immediately.
-Toilet facilities at the bridge put-in.

 .4